 I am running because we deserve better.

 In high school, Nick had the opportunity to travel abroad, engaging in service work with a humanitarian organization.
 This experience opened his eyes to underserved communities world-wide.
-When he returned home, Nick realized that many of these same injustices were present in the very neighborhoods in which he grew up.
-Nick wanted to tell the stories of these unheard individuals, to be a voice for the voiceless.
+When he returned home, Nick realized that many of these same injustices were present in his own neighborhood.

-After studying, Nick realized that many of the problems plaguing our communities, stemmed from the fact that people were unable to live healthy productive lives.
-Whether it was the ability to receive affordable healthcare, access to clean drinking water, or being overworked and under-paid, Nick could see that the American people needed help.
+After college, Nick realized that many of the problems plaguing our communities stemmed from the fact that people were unable to live healthy productive lives.
+Whether it was affordable healthcare, clean drinking water, or fair wages, Nick could see that the American people needed help.
 He was one of the early employees at a tech start-up whose mission was to make healthy living easy and affordable for everyone.

-Nick did not stop there, he continued to organize, working with friends and leaders in the community to participate in and raise money for environmental cleanups, children’s art programs, and low-income families in need.
+Nick did not stop there.
+He continued to organize, working with friends and leaders in the community to mobilize environmental cleanups, fund children’s art programs, and support low-income families in need.
 He drew on his organizing experience once again when he worked as a volunteer for a congressional candidate in California, flipping a long Republican held US House seat.

 While still working at the start-up, Nick began researching the American food industry.
 He was stunned to learn about the widespread practice of CAFOs (concentrated animal feeding operations).
-These factory farms are not only terrible for the environment, but also, drive out family-owned farmers who have been working their land for generations.
-Upon further study, Nick found that some of the largest and most egregious CAFOs were located in the exact district in which Nick grew up.
-They were tainting and polluting Lake Erie, the very body of water in which Nick once enjoyed.
-He knew it was time to return to his hometown.
+These factory farms are not only terrible for the environment, but also drive out family-owned farmers who have been working their land for generations.
+Nick found that some of the largest and most egregious CAFOs were located in his home district, polluting Lake Erie and crushing local business..
+Nick decided to run for office because he recognized that there is work to be done in Ohio.
+He is starting a movement that believes in everyday people, fights for our communities, and finds common sense approaches to injustice.

 Nick believes that we deserve better.
-In OH-05, we work hard, and we need to know we have someone working hard for us.
-Someone who understands what it is like to struggle to find affordable healthcare, to battle back against student debt.
-An individual who knows how to punch a time clock, and who will advocate for everyday working people.
+In OH-05, we work hard, and we need to know we have someone working hard for us— someone who understands the burdens of student debt and inaccessible healthcare.
+Our district needs someone who knows how to punch a time clock, and who will advocate for working people.